 My two centre squads fire and cause two casualties, this kills the Leytenant outright and the result of the other casualty is enough shock to break the squad.
 They fall back, routing right off the table.
 The combined effect of a killed senior leader and and a squad breaking is a huge blow to Russian morale, which drops to three.
 That's the sort of result I was after.

-During the next Russian phase Dave fails to successfully deploy any other units and things are starting to look grim.
+During the next Russian phase Dave fails to deploy any other units and things are starting to look grim.
 To add insult to injury I roll another double phase, which allows me to advance the platoon towards the village and head for cover, out of the open ground.

 |Right hand squad moves forward|